For most businesses, recording calls is compulsory - so how can you make them PCI DSS compliant?

-Does your business or organisation take card payments over the phone and records its calls?
-If so, under PCI DSS regulations, you cannot store any sensitive authentication data in your call recordings.
+If your business or organisation takes card payments over the phone and records its calls, under PCI DSS regulations, you cannot store any sensitive authentication data in your call recordings.
 So put simply, there are four ways in which you can ensure this data is not stored:

-- Switch off your your call recordings.
-This is an impractical option and you would lose all the benefits associated with call recording such as training, customer service and compliance.
+Without any call recordings, there is no risk.
+However - this is an impractical option and you would lose all the benefits associated with call recording such as training, customer service and compliance.
 It is also impossible for business operating in regulated financial sectors.